dantogno/unity-scripting-upgrade/Documentation/unity-scripting-upgrade.md

 ### Caller info attributes

-[Caller info attributes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/caller-information) provide information about the caller of a method.
-Note that you must provide a default value for each parameter you want to use with a Caller Info attribute.
+[Caller info attributes](https://docs.microsoft.com/dotnet/csharp/programming-guide/concepts/caller-information) provide information about the caller of a method.
+You must provide a default value for each parameter you want to use with a Caller Info attribute.

 ```csharp
 private void Start ()